chiz4/CS1XA3/Project01/README.md

 loop so that we can checkout every line and plug in a "#TODO".
 I checked stackoverflow to use others idea which could simplify the program.
 For part 6 it is quite straightforward.
 We get every .tmp file and put it into a list, then delete it and the work is done.
+Final Version:
+fixed the bug that #TODO might overflow, finished the merge log feature.And add a cunstom feature that could check whether the user is online or not.